andrewhosgood/jquery.a11y/README.md

 $('').a11y_only(container, storeLastTabIndex);
 ```
 Use above to restrict tabbable / readable focus to selected elements (optionally using a container)
+* Will store element tabindexes if asked to for use with a11y_popdown
-* Will store element tabindex if asked to for use with a11y_popdown
+* Will store the previous active element if asked to for use with a11y_popdown

 ####$('').a11y_popup()
 ```
 $('').a11y_popup(container);
 ```
-Use above to restrict tabbable / readable focus to selected elements (optionally using a container), undo with function below
+Use above to restrict tabbable / readable focus to selected elements (optionally using a container), undo with function below * Will store element tabindexes for use with a11y_popdown
+* Will store the previous active element for use with a11y_popdown
+* Multi-layer compatible (popups within popups is ok)

 ####$.a11y_popdown()
 ```
 $.a11y_popdown();
 ```
 Use above to relax a11y_popup restriction
+* Restores previous active element
+* Restores all tab indexes

 ###SET FOCUS